jordanbleakney-png/dance-hive-web/README.md

 # Dance Hive Web Application

-Dance Hive is a full-stack dance school platform built with Next.js (App Router), MongoDB, NextAuth, and Stripe.
+ Dance Hive is a full-stack dance school platform built with Next.js (App Router), MongoDB, NextAuth, and payments (Stripe for testing, moving to GoCardless in production).
 The core user journey is trial -> attended -> converted -> paid member.
 Public self-sign up is disabled by design.

 ## Features